metehanozdeniz/metehanozdeniz.github.io/_featured_categories/machine-learning.md

 layout: list

 # The title of the tag's page.
-title: Cyber Security
+title: Machine Learning

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: cyber-security
+slug: machine-learning

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Anything about Cyber Security
+  Anything about ML

 # (Optional) You can disable grouping posts by date.
 # no_groups: true